COLLEGE-LEVEL EXAMINATION PROGRAM (CLEP)

 CLEP is a national program of credit by examination that allows you to obtain recognition for college-level achievement.
 The Subject Examinations allow a student to demonstrate the specific knowledge and skills he or she has gained through professional training, outside course work, or independent study.
 CLEP allows students the opportunity to bypass introductory courses, thereby cutting down on college time and expenses.

 Subject Examinations are available in many subjects including English Composition, American History, Biology, College Algebra, and more.
-A list of CLEP examinations, as applied to Southern Arkansas University’s courses, is provided here: SAU CLEP Policy.
+A list of CLEP examinations, as applied to Southern Arkansas University’s courses, is provided in a link at the bottom of this page.
 The term “credit” is placed on the transcript, and the grades do not enter into a student’s grade point average.

 - The advisor, department chair, and the dean of the school in which the student is majoring, as well as the chair of the department and the dean of the school in which the course is offered, must approve CLEP credit.
 A student must meet all prerequisites for a course before attempting CLEP credit for that course.